schafezp/karmabot/README.md

 ### Server (python):
 *Features*
-- [ ] add /plus1 and /minus1 (or similar) commands as alternative to +1 or -1 for faster mobile usage
 - [ ] reply to a message with /showpostkarma (or similar) to do a print out of -the karma of a post
 - [ ] Create icon for the karmabot bot and add it through the BotFather
 - [ ] Allow you to +1 yourself only in your chat 1 on 1 with the bot.
 Useful for testing.